invoice-x/invoice2data/TUTORIAL.md

   different fields, you can supply a list here.
 The extraction will fail if not all fields are matched.

+### Priority

+In case of multiple templates matching single invoice the one with the highest priority will be used.
+Default `priority` value (assigned if missing) is 5.

+This property needs to be specified only when designing some generic or very specific templates.

+Suggested values:

+- 0-4: accounting/invoice software specific template
+- 5: company specific template
+- 6-10: company department/unit specific template

 ### Example of template using most options

     issuer: Free Mobile